 Published on April 7th, 2015 in the Miami New Times.
-This first-look, exclusive spawned stories in the Miami Herald, The Daily Mail, The Independent, Yahoo News, and elsewhere.
-It also became the Miami New Times’ top three most read stories of 2015 and won a first place Florida Press Association award.:
+This exclusive original spawned stories in the Miami Herald, The Daily Mail, The Independent, Yahoo News, and elsewhere.
+It also became the Miami New Times’ top three most read stories of 2015 and won a first place Florida Press Association award:

 Just a few paces from busy Brickell Avenue, Ishmael Bermudez crouches behind his little clapboard house and drinks serenely from a hose lowered into the ancient bedrock.
 Skyscrapers drape his property in shadows.
 Across the street, a Metrorail train clamors to a stop at an elevated station.
 All around, construction cranes pirouette in the sky over the latest wave of megadeveloment.

 At 65 years old, Ishmael is a spritely, spirited man with a long, black braid and a gift for understatement.
 Some people call him by his Native American name, Golden Eagle.
 Most people just call him Ishmael.
 Perpetually draped in dusty work clothes, he cuts a slight figure and speaks with a sing-song lilt.
 He’s an amateur archaeologist, a preservationist, and among the longest-standing residents in this neighborhood of newcomers and runaway construction.

 Now, as a new wave of foreign, cash-fueled property speculation cranks land values back into the stratosphere, he’s also turned into a real estate developer’s worst nightmare.

 To read more, click here.